AndrijaSyrmia/Docs/NewTargetInLLD.md

 Just like there is a bunch of various compiler optimizations, so there are some linker ones.
 One of these optimizations are called relaxations.
 Their goal is to scan the output program and see if some instructions can be compacted (e.g. 32bit instruction to 16bit one), or if some instruction groups can be replaced by other shorter and/or faster groups (e.g. load the highest 20 bits, then add the lowest 12, can be replaced by just loading the whole value if the proper conditions are met).
 This cannot be done during compilation, as the compiler doesn't know the layout of the program, nor it knows what are the values of all the symbols and where they originate from.

 In lld there is a couple of ways to achieve this.
 The first one is by using relocation expressions (custom or already present ones).
-An example of these kind of relaxations would be relaxations of **TLS** [[7]](#useful-links-and-sources) access models.
+An example of these kind of relaxations would be relaxations of **TLS** [[9]](#useful-links-and-sources) access models.
 Shortly, **TLS** has several access models, **General Dynamic**, **Local Dynamic**, **Initial Executable** and **Local Executable**, where **Global Dynamic** is the least optimized one and the **Local Executable** is the most optimized one. **lld** itself can already determine whether access models can be relaxed in the ```handleTlsRelocation``` function in **lld/ELF/Relocation.cpp** (you'll maybe need to add something target specific to this function, if you are adding a new machine target).
 Here is one snippet of the code:

 <div align="center">
   <img src="https://github.com/AndrijaSyrmia/Docs/blob/master/assets/handle-gd-tls-relocation.png?raw=true">
 </div>
 <br />

 You can see here, that we add relocations with relax expressions if possible, that are later processed in ```relocateAlloc``` function.
-Example (AArch64):
+Example (**AArch64**):

 <div align="center">
   <img src="https://github.com/AndrijaSyrmia/Docs/blob/master/assets/relax-tls-relocate-alloc-aarch64.png?raw=true">
 </div>
 <br />

-Basically, what these ```relaxTls*``` functions do, is just rewrite instructions to the relaxed version.
+Basically, what these ```relaxTls*``` functions do, is just rewrite instructions to their relaxed version.

 Another way to relax is to implement a custom relaxer that will do the transformations.
-Example (Aarch64):
+Example (**Aarch64**):

 <div align="center">
   <img src="https://github.com/AndrijaSyrmia/Docs/blob/master/assets/aarch64-relaxer.png?raw=true">
 </div>
 <br />

 This relaxer is used during resolving relocations to try to relax some sequences of instructions.
 It checks if all the information in associated relocations are valid, and relaxes if the value to be relocated fits the given range.
-As it is used during resolving of the relocations, it is also used in ```relocateAlloc```:
+As it is used during resolving of the relocations, it is placed in ```relocateAlloc```:

 <div align="center">
   <img src="https://github.com/AndrijaSyrmia/Docs/blob/master/assets/aarch64-relaxer-usage.png?raw=true">